 According to Amazon, Whirlpool plans to have the skill ready for its connected microwaves soon, and GE Appliances, Kenmore, LG, and Samsung are all beefing up their Alexa cooking skills as well.

 Meanwhile, the June Oven now works via voice control, thanks to its custom Alexa skill.
 The countertop and built-in versions of the smart oven uses cameras to identify what food you’re making (it can differentiate about 25 at the moment) and set the cooking parameters accordingly.
 For foods it can’t peg, presumably you will be able to ask Alexa to relay the information to June, and it will use its sensors and machine learning to take care of the rest.
 Again, we would want to ensure — even with June’s cameras — that our Echo heard “apple pie” and not “rib-eye.”

 Many manufacturers start off weary of smart control for ovens, for fear that people would start preheating while away from home, forgetting they left a sweater in there.
 Many still require you to push a button before you can control the oven with your phone.
 Since running an empty microwave isn’t a great idea, we will likely see similar safeguards when voice control comes to the appliances.
 Amazon says it will be up to the manufacturer whether to enable remote-start functionality.

-- These are the best cheap microwave deals for November 2020
+- Best cheap microwave deals for February 2021

 - The best Amazon Echo tips and tricks